-Once the necessary datasets had been gathered, the vibration impacts for existing and future scenarios were analyzed.
+Once the necessary datasets had been gathered, the vibration impacts for existing and future scenarios under the No-Build and Build Alternatives were analyzed.

-This Tier 1 NEPA vibration assessment only assessed Project-related ground-borne vibration at land uses where overnight sleep occurs (primarily residences) for the same reasons as noted in the noise section.
+This Tier 1 NEPA vibration assessment only assessed Project-related GBV at land uses where overnight sleep occurs (primarily residences) for the same reasons as noted in the noise section.

-The quantitative noise assessment was completed using GIS data and by calculating the distance to Future/No-build and Future/Build train noise impact thresholds using FTA guidance.
+The quantitative noise assessment was completed using GIS data and by calculating the distance to No-Build and Build Alternative train noise impact thresholds using FTA guidance.
 As noted above, noise levels calculated with this model were compared to FTA noise impact criteria to assess the potential for incremental increases in the number of train noise impacts.
-Similarly, the distance to Future/No-build and Future/Build vibration impact thresholds was calculated and plotted as GIS contours, and was used to identify the incremental change associated with the proposed Project.
+Similarly, the distance to No-Build and Build Alternative vibration impact thresholds was calculated and plotted as GIS contours, and was used to identify the incremental change in vibration effects associated with the proposed Project.
+The incremental changes are in comparison to those impacts projected to occur under current conditions.